muratk5n/thirdwave/en/README.md

 ---

-I bet RU has good intel too; not just satellite, SIGINT, but leaks from UKR mil as well.
+RU appears to have good intel; not just satellite, SIGINT, but leaks from UKR mil as well.
 When the "sniper king" Wali went to UKR, he says nearly got his ass blown up by tanks on first mission, it sounded like they specifically targeted his area, which means knew he was